 Then there’s the network.
 According to Google, you will need at least 5Mbps down if you want to have 720p resolution at 60fps and stereo sound.
 Google recommends at least 10Mbps though.

 Google also says that you will need at least 20Mbps if you want 1080p, 60fps, HDR video and 5.1 surround.
 If you want 4K, you’ll need at least 30-35 Mbps.

-Something to keep in mind is that experiences, no matter how fast your network is, will vary.
+Something to keep in mind is that experiences will vary.
 During the review period, many people had wildly different experiences with quality.
 Our review was based on a pretty decent experience, though visual quality was not 4K, even with over 200Mbps down.
 And there was a noticeable latency in some situations.